cryptoadvance/specter-javacard/docs/SecureApplet.md

 ## Establish secure channel

 For secure communication we need to establish shared secrets.
 For this we use ECDH key agreement.
 We use `AES_CBC` for encryption with `M2` padding (add `0x8000..00` to round to 16-byte blocks).
-HMAC-SHA256 is used for authentication and applied to the ciphertext (encrypt-then-hmac).
+Truncated to 14 bytes HMAC-SHA256 is used for authentication and applied to the ciphertext (encrypt-then-hmac).

 There are 3 different modes you can use - `ss`, `es` and `ee`.
 - In `ss` mode both card and host use static public keys and 32-byte random nonces.
 Shared secret is derived as `sha256(ecdh(s,s) | host_nonce | card_nonce)`.